eagle-io/docs/source/topics/views/map/index.rst

 Zoom and Pan
 -------------
 Use the standard Google Map controls to Zoom/Pan or enter Street View.
 You can also use your mouse wheel or pinch gestures to zoom.
-The appearance and layout of the map controls will vary depending on the type of device you are using.
+The appearance and layout of the map controls many vary depending on the type of device you are using.

 .. only:: not latex